Skip to Content

 Algorithm

-Speaking scientifically, it works from lexer-level, it's a scanerless parser.
+Speaking scientifically, it works at lexer level — it’s a non-parsing, single-pass character scanner.

 In simple language, this program does not use parsing and AST trees.
 It processes the input string as text.
 Whatever the algorithm doesn’t understand — errors, broken code, non-HTML, etc. — it skips.